spring-rs/spring-rs/docs/content/docs/plugins/plugin-by-self.md

 +++
-title = "编写自己的插件"
-description = "如何编写自己的插件"
-draft = false
-weight = 30
-sort_by = "weight"
+title = "Writing your own plugins" description = "How to write your own plugins" draft = false weight = 30 sort_by = "weight"